rstudio/visual-markdown-editing/docs/technical.md

 <img src="images/visual-editing-citation-search.png" width="426"/>

 Items from Zotero will appear alongside items from your bibliography with a small "Z" logo juxtaposed over them.
-If you insert a citation from Zotero that isn’t already in your bibliography then it will be automatically added to the bibliography.
+If you insert a citation from Zotero that isn't already in your bibliography then it will be automatically added to the bibliography.

 #### Desktop vs. Web